HomeDev GuideRecipesAPI Reference

 store = registry.add("epi.cms.pageversion", new Memory());

-It also has a convenience method for creating epi.shell.store.Patchable stores.
+It also has a convenient method for creating epi.shell.store.Patchable stores.

 var patchable = registry.create("epi.cms.pageversion", url, options);

-An epi.shell.store.Patchable is essentially an epi.shell.store.JsonRest store which is wrapped with both cache and observable functionality, and having additional functionality to refresh and patch particular items in the store.
+An epi.shell.store.Patchable is essentially an epi.shell.store.JsonRest store, which is wrapped with cache and observable functionality and has additional functionality to refresh and patch particular items in the store.

-• patch – Updates an item in the object store cache and note on the server.
-The intention of this is to minify requests to the server but still populate updates to the user interface via the store.
+• patch – Updates an item in the object store cache and notes on the server.
+The intention is to minimize requests to the server but still populate updates to the user interface via the store.

 • refresh – Will cause the item to be dropped from the cache store, if it exists, and the latest version retrieved from the server and put back into the cache.